anuj-2255/MirrarAssignment/README.md

 - Caching of image data for faster loading and offline access.
 - Graceful error handling for API request failures.
 - UI includes an ImageView for displaying the image, and TextViews for title, date, and description.
-- PlayerVuew for playing video content if applicable.
+- PlayerView for playing video content if applicable.

 ## Contributing